holepunchto/hypercore-scale-tests/README.md

 Inherit from the `Experiment` class, then implement the `_runExperiment` method, and optionally the `_setup` method.

+Add the experiment to the config in `./run.js`

 The runtime of the experiment is the runtime of the `_runExperiment` method, so `_setup` time is not taken into account.

 Experiments should be cancelable: the experiment runner closes an experiment when it takes too long, or when it's shutting down.
 Each experiment is responsible for being nice, so `if (this.closing) return` statements should be added after async calls.